feedhenry/fh-cup/README.md

 - [ ] More pre-flight checks
 - [ ] Embed templates into binary - use embedded by default.
 Single distributable.
 - [ ] Build for multiple platforms
-- [ ] Change the MBaaS + Core linking to use either fhc in a container, or cURL the endpoints

 ## Prerequisites